NeuralEnsemble/pype9/README.rst

    brew install neuron

-NB: If you have MPI installed and want to use it to spread your simulation over multiple compute cores/nodes you should provide the '--with-mpi' option.
+NB: If you have MPI installed and want to use it to spread your simulation over multiple compute cores/nodes you should provide the `--with-mpi` option.

 If you don't/can't use Hombrew then see the _`Source` section below.